Sinclair Community College

-Sinclair Community College is a public community college in Dayton, Ohio.
+Sinclair Community College, a/k/a Sinclair College, is a public community college in Dayton, Ohio, United States.

 History

 Sinclair Community College is named for David A. Sinclair, a Scottish immigrant and secretary of the Dayton YMCA (1874–1902), who founded the adult training school that eventually became Sinclair College in 1948.

 Sinclair Community College was featured in a 2009 issue of The New York Times.
 The article explained how community colleges in the United States, like Sinclair, help to create jobs in an unstable economy.
 The article also stated that Sinclair is widely known as one of the best community colleges in the region.
 That year its enrollment was 25,345 students, and the main campus was one of the largest community college campuses in North America.

 According to the Dayton Daily News, in 2013 Sinclair purchased a 3.4 acre addition to the Courseview Campus Center in Mason with the intent of eventually serving 10,000 students there.
 Also that year, the college opened a second Mason facility, "Building B." In August 2016, Sinclair Community College and the University of Cincinnati signed a partnership allowing Sinclair students attending the Mason campus to pursue a bachelor's degree in Information Technology at UC.